A proper dress shirt fit has a clear set of rules. It should flatter your body, look neat, and feel comfortable – all at the same time.

 Ideally, a dress shirt should be on the slimmer side regarding how the torso will fit.
 Always keep in mind that you never want a dress shirt to make you feel as though you can’t eat your next meal.

 A tidy and well-fitting dress shirt means that the buttons will not be pulling but rather be sitting neatly.
-It should provide a strong look that it’s somehow attached to your body but does not expose your body parts.
+Also, it should provide a strong look that’s somehow attached to your body but does not expose your body parts.

 If your dress shirt is too tight, you will feel like you can’t breathe, or you’re left feeling exposed and uncomfortable.
 On the other end, too long will look like you’re swimming in your dress shirts, either.

 The next part of a dress shirt to consider when looking for the right fit is the sleeves.
 When looking at the sleeves, there are two elements you need to make sure are correctly tailored to their bodies.